tombatchelor/AppDynamics-101-Lab-Automation/README.md

 To use the script to create a Java 101 Canidate lab and associated user, you can run the script as follows:

-`createLab.sh -k /Users/tom.batchelor/Java_Lab.pem -p YourRavelloPassword -f Joe -l Bloggs -e dexterberkeley@me.com -v ThisIsTheVMPassword1`
+`createLab.sh -p YourRavelloPassword -f Joe -l Bloggs -e dexterberkeley@me.com -v ThisIsTheVMPassword1`

 Where the switches are as follows: